 You need very little time in Audi’s latest A8 to confirm the scope of its ambition.
 Just as Audi itself is throwing model after model at the market in its drive to establish not just credibility amid its more established BMW and Mercedes rivals but something closer to superiority, so too can you detect a change of aspiration for its flagship.

-If the original A8 can now be seen as an admirable first effort and the second a plausible alternative to its opponents, the third has the looks, specification, technology and very demeanour that no longer meekly suggest it might be as good as a Mercedes S-class, but almost dare you to say it isn’t actually a damned sight better.
+If the original A8 can now be seen as an admirable first effort and the second a plausible alternative to its opponents, the third has the looks, specification, technology and very demeanour that no longer meekly suggest it might be as good as a Mercedes S-Class, but almost dare you to say it isn’t actually a damned sight better.
 Inglostadt's hastiness to facelift the A8 in 2014, was done with sound rationale in mind, as Stuttgart giant Mercedes-Benz was readying its new S-Class - which we now know is the benchmark for any car claiming luxury pretensions.

 Most A8s will be seen on the chauffeur circuit with diesel badges on their boot, either a 3.0-litre V6 or 4.2-litre V8.
-There are also 3.0 TFSI, 4.2 FSI and whopping 6.3-litre W12 petrols to choose from, while those wanting sporting power along with luxury can opt for the boombastic S8, which comes with a 4.0-litre TFSI engin.
-Then there are either SE or SE Executive trim levels and long or standard wheelbase models, while special trims are reserved for those opting for the W12 or S8 variants.
+There is also the whopping 6.3-litre W12 petrol to choose from, while those wanting sporting power along with luxury can opt for the boombastic S8, which comes with a 4.0-litre TFSI engin.
+Then there are either SE Executive, Sport or Black Edition trim levels and long or standard wheelbase models, while special trims are reserved for those opting for the W12 or S8 variants.
 Every version currently gets quattro four-wheel drive.